CaseyPrivette/getandcleanproject/README.md

 ### Steps

-After initially downloading and extracting the data I read the include README and codebooks to get an idea of what data was included.
+After initially downloading and extracting the data on **Dec.
+17, 2014** I read the include README and codebooks to get an idea of what data was included.
 I then visually inspected to the data in Notepad ++ to get a sense for how the data was structured to determine the best method to read the data into R.

 The raw data appears to be stored in a .txt file with fixed width columns.
 The activity codes are stored in a separate file with a cooresponding number of rows.